perseus98/perseus98/README.md

-Hi, These are my (Prashant Maharana's) repos, which are full of bugs, explore with caution, some main hurt your heart specially my 'Hello World' repo U_U
+Hi, These are my (Prashant Maharana's) repos, which are full of bugs, explore with caution, some may hurt your heart specially my 'Hello World' repo U_U
 <!--
 **perseus98/perseus98** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.